ChatTheatre/SkotOS-Doc/Story_Builder/Verbs Part 1: Basic Setup.md

 Once that roles are added, the verb is complete.
 Just make sure to thoroughly test it to ensure it behaves as intended.

+One final note that this process is not just limited to Socials.
+Follow these same steps to create @commands and +commands.